kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - They will live stream the whole thing most likely, as a kind of porn-reality show.
 - The series probably includes a live-streamed gang-rape as  grander-grand finale in which the target is not sedated and recognizes all the men that have been *training* her.
 - They must charge exorbitant fees for this.
-- I wouldn't be surprised if this has killed women and girls outright with the shock; something the pornographers hope for probably as it makes a lot more money.
+- I wouldn't be surprised if this has killed women and girls outright with the shock; something the pornographers hope for probably as the more horrible for the victim, the more money they make.
 - Women like [Rocio Vidal](../timeline/2023/october.md#rocio-vidal) and the sports woman I mentioned in [my handwritten letters](../timeline/2024/august.md#the-letters) are likely viable targets requested by paying viewers and maybe blackmailed into participating rather than sedated (especially if they're famous).
 - It must be common knowledge across the world, and that’s fundamentally why all my complaints are ignored.
 - The perverts have certainly evolved over the years from targeting wealthy women with body-cams to setting up a kind of Truwoman Show in people's homes… just another sickly-inventive way men have found to delight and get boners at the destruction of women and now children too.
 - This is the *only explanation* for the enormous resources spent on terrorizing me.
-They were earning far more for doing so than not.

-### Is this why the McCann case continues to falter?
+#### Is this why the McCann case continues to falter?

 - The sedating MO is exactly like the McCann case.
 - Could this be why the case stalled so badly in the beginning, and why they're trying to pin an extremely professional kidnap job onto an obvious opportunist?
 - You only have to look up spy cam porn online to see millions of people unaware they’re being filmed and my guess is a lot of this is coming from Spain and Portugal.

-### Sedating porn is normal now
+#### Sedating porn is normal now

 - We were all horrified at the Gisele Pelicot case; but perhaps this is considered completely acceptable by pornographers and billions of porn viewers.
 - I guess the paying viewers feel like they've not quite reached the vileness of child or baby rape but at least they're still getting a sexual hit off something equally abhorrent towards women and girls.